The Importance Of Planning For Your Future

 Who Do You Trust To Make Your Financial Decisions?

-You will need to delegate power of attorney to a specific person.
+You will also need to delegate power of attorney to a specific person.
 Your advanced health-care directive delegate is not responsible for your financial decisions unless you delegate them power of attorney of your finances as well.
+These financial decisions can include paying bills, managing your assets, paying taxes, paying medical or health care expenses and more.

+Learn how Mr. Wingerden can assist you in drafting or revising your estate plan.
 Schedule a free consultation at the San Jose office of The Law Offices Of Richard Wingerden.
-You can call us at 408-273-8239 or you can contact us by filling out this online contact form.
+You can call the firm at 408-273-8239 or you can contact Mr. Wingerden by filling out this online contact form.